MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab01-gettingstarted.md

 3. **Microsoft Entra ID tenant**: A Microsoft Entra ID tenant is a dedicated, trusted instance of Microsoft Entra ID that an organization receives when they sign up for a Microsoft cloud service such as Azure, Microsoft 365, or Dynamics 365.
 The tenant represents the organization in the Microsoft cloud environment and serves as the top-level container for all users, groups, and resources within that organization.

-4. **Accessibility Insights for Web**: A browser extension that helps developers find and fix accessibility issues in web applications.

-5. **Programming languages**: They are tools used to write instructions for computers to execute such as Python, Javascript, C# etc.

 # Getting Started with the Lab

 Welcome to your AZ-104: Microsoft Azure Administrator  workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience: